shariq1989/cookbook/content/recipe/cauliflower_mash.md

 1. In an [Instant Pot](https://amzn.to/3mYZOBH), steam cauliflower on manual high pressure for 2 minutes with a quick release.
 2. Add the cooked cauliflower to a [blender](https://amzn.to/3FXvdwQ) or [food processor](https://amzn.to/3BPnFtT), blend until smooth, and then add cream and butter.
 Mix well.
 3. Return cauliflower to the [Instant Pot](https://amzn.to/3mYZOBH) and select saute mode.
-Add the parmesan cheese and cook until fully incorporated, stir-frequently, to prevent sticking.
+Add the Parmesan cheese and cook until fully incorporated, stir-frequently, to prevent sticking.
 4. Add salt and pepper, to taste; your dish is ready to eat.

 {{< end_recipe >}}